Preethamalladu/DMDD-Presentation/another-page.md

 ```

-And finally we came up with the final code of getting the image properties from various folders inside a parent folder and got the required data exported to an excel file.
+And finally  came up with the final code of getting the image properties from various folders inside a parent folder and got the required data exported to an excel file.

 ```python